8 ESSENTIAL B2B LEAD GENERATION TIPS

 You want to leverage your existing customers to provide testimonials and recommendations.
 The best form of advice?
 A case study in which the current customer can explain precisely how they benefited from your product or service.

 The only way to evaluate which of your lead generation strategies are working is to track and evaluate success constantly.

 This involves a variety of activities.

-You should be A/B testing your campaigns and copy to determine what exactly speaks to your customer and encourages them to move to the next step on the customer journey.
+You should be A/B testing your campaigns and copy to determine what exactly speaks to your customer and encourage them to move to the next step on the customer journey.
 Ideally, you should simultaneously run 3-4 campaigns and replace the least successful approach every 1-2 weeks.

 Have a strategy in place for scoring leads.
 Award points for activities that show interest in your product or service, such as visiting a particular website or attending a webinar.
 Scoring helps you determine when leads are ready to be passed to the sales team and evaluate which methods qualify your tips with tremendous success.

 Successful B2B sales depend on effective lead generation.
 While there are many different approaches to lead generation, a few underlying principles are fundamental to getting it right.
 Follow our eight top lead generation tips, and you will have a solid basis for implementing successful B2B lead generation campaigns.

 What are your top tips for effective B2B lead generation?
 Please share them with the community in the comments section below.

 Growth-X is the #1 automated LinkedIn engagement service for managing, engaging, and building your network of leads on LinkedIn.
 Growth-X works on various social media platforms and is the leading social media management tool for B2B sales.